pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 during development behind a feature flag with the confidence end users won't be affected.

-This does not mean you shouldn't test your code at all!
+This does not mean you shouldn't test your code at all, of course!
 It just means testing isn't a barrier for going to production because you will be going to production from the very moment you start working on a new feature.
 Testing is just as important as ever but now, you write your tests _while_ continuously going to production instead trying to get everything perfect up front.
 It's a very different approach.
 It requires a mindset shift and in some cases unlearning habits you may have held close for years!

 ### It's a huge mindset shift for developers

-In order for Continuous Delivery to work, developers must become accustomed to committing changes to the main branch _"at least once a day"_ as a general guideline.
-This is a guideline only - a way to encourage developers to become familiar with working this way.
+In order for Continuous Delivery to work, developers must become accustomed to committing changes to the main branch _"at least once a day"_ as a general guideline (this is actually a requirement of Continuous Integration which is a prerequisite for Continuous Delivery).
+It's a guideline only, however - a way to encourage developers to become familiar with working this way.
 But after a while, most developers I work with couldn't tell you whether they commit once a day or not - it's usually more often actually.
 As long as the PRs are small and deployable, it doesn't matter.

 I've found getting started with this is by far the most difficult part of switching to CD though.
 Developers just hate working this way initially - I